-WE 2.1 - Reduce Potable Water Use for S Conveyance Sewage Cree 4 Poi Applicability Verification All new schools and major renovations.
-New building on an existing campus and Design Review Construction Review Performance Review additions may be eligible for these points if enough toilets and urinals are provided within the building to meet the occupant load.
-In cases where compliance with the toilet-occupant load ratio is determined on a campus wide basis the calculations should be performed for the entire school site.
+WE 2.1 - Reduce Potable Water Use for Sewage Credit Conveyance 4 Points Applicability Verification All new schools and major renovations.
+Design Construction Performance New building on an existing campus and Review Review Review additions may be eligible for these points if enough toilets and urinals are provided within the building to meet the occupant load.
+In cases where compliance with the toilet-occupant load ratio is determined on a campus wide basis the calculations

 2 points WE 2.1.1 Provide shut-off capabilities for water supply to all urinals and water closets to prevent water leakage when unoccupied.
-2 points Reduce the use of potable water for building sewage conveyance by a minimum of 20% through the utilization of water-efficient fixtures, use of rainwater catchment systems, or both.
+Reduce the use of potable water for building sewage conveyance by a minimum of 20% through the utilization of water-efficient fixtures, use of rainwater catchment systems, or both.
 2 point WE 2.1.2 Comply with the requirements in WE 2.1.1, but reduce the use of potable water for building sewage conveyance by a minimum of 40% through the utilization of water-efficient fixtures, use of rainwater catchment systems, or both.